 What you will learn

-The philosophy of the BA (Hons) and MDes Advertising and Brand Design course is to provide a progressive, forward-thinking, ideas-based, safe learning environment where our students can excel and become experts in solving the communication problems of the future.
+The philosophy of our Creative Advertising course is to provide a progressive, forward-thinking, ideas-based, safe learning environment where our students can excel and become experts in solving the communication problems of the future.

 This means conceiving and producing integrated advertising campaigns, effective brand identities, web films, TV commercials, print campaigns, experiential brand communications, social media campaigns, online advertising campaigns, guerrilla advertising, ambient advertising, direct mail, website design, radio advertising, and practically anything else our students can imagine!

-Studying Advertising and Brand Design at Swansea College of Art gives you the advantage of learning in small class sizes where you will benefit from extensive contact with course lecturers.
+Studying Creative Advertising at Swansea College of Art gives you the advantage of learning in small class sizes where you will benefit from extensive contact with course lecturers.
 Being Wales' longest established art school, we are also fully equipped with both traditional and state-of-the-art facilities that will allow your creative ideas the opportunity to grow and thrive.

 You will be taught by industry experienced practitioners, have the benefit of working on live projects and have contact with industry experts.
 Many of our alumni have gone on to work for highly prestigious agencies and brands such as Abbott Mead Vickers BBDO, Saatchi and Saatchi, TBWA, 180 Kingsday, Tesco, Dyson and Brand Attic.